X

 Taylor's fantasy production has been impressive this season.
 The Colts back has 338 rushing yards this season and has posted back-to-back 100-yard contests, with the latest one involving three touchdown runs.
 If not for a complete blowout against the Dolphins in Week 1, Taylor could be entering this contest on the heels of three consecutive 100-yard performances to open the season.

 It's easy to say start your studs and bench players in the RB4 tier when talking fantasy football, but I feel a little spicy this week.
 While this isn't a full-out sit Taylor, it is a proceed with caution.
-The number one running back in fantasy faces a defense that just held Saquon Barkley to 46 rushing yards and 2.6 yards per carry a week ago.
-Before that contest, Barkley had been averaging 17.9 fantasy points per game.

-The Rams' defense has yet to concede a touchdown to the running back position through three weeks and has allowed 215 rushing yards and 26 receiving yards.
+The Rams defense has yet to concede a touchdown to the running back position through three weeks and has allowed 215 rushing yards and 26 receiving yards.
 When you add that up for fantasy, you get the league's most formidable defense when facing opposing backs, a defense that is allowing a league-best 9.37 fantasy points per game.
 This is the only defense allowing fewer than 12 fantasy points per game to the position.

-Jahmyr Gibbs and David Montgomery - RB, Detroit Lions vs Cleveland Browns
+Jahmyr Gibbs and David Montgomery - RB, Detroit Lions vs. Cleveland Browns

 In Week 1, the Lions duo of Jahmyr Gibbs and David Montgomery fell victim to a Packers defense that brought pressure all game long.
 The defense was able to limit both Montgomery and Gibbs on the ground, holding the backs to a combined 44 yards.
 Montgomery averaged 2.3 yards per rushing attempt in that contest, while Gibbs was limited to 2.1 yards per attempt.

-As good as the Packers' defense is, the Cleveland Browns may be even better.
+As good as the Packers defense is, the Cleveland Browns may be even better.
 Micah Parsons' presence is all anyone wants to discuss, but have people really forgotten how good Myles Garrett is?
 Garrett already has 3.5 sacks this season and changes the game every time he steps on the field.
 Parsons at 60% made an impact in that Week 1 contest.
 What can Garrett do at 100%?

 Let's look at what this Browns run defense has done to this point.
 The 128 rushing yards allowed this season to the running back position is the fewest in the NFL.
 In Week 1, Chase Brown disappointed fantasy managers, rushing for just 43 yards on 20 attempts against this Browns unit.
 Then in Week 2, it was Derrick Henry's turn.
 Cleveland held Henry to 2.1 yards per carry on 11 rushing attempts.

 Last week, Josh Jacobs was held in check, running for 30 yards on 19 carries.
 There is a good reason why the Browns sit second in fantasy points allowed to opposing backs.
-There is a good chance history repeats itself this week, and a couple more notches are added to the Cleveland Browns' belt.
+There is a good chance history repeats itself this week, and a couple more notches are added to the Browns' belt.

 Travis Etienne Jr. - RB, Jacksonville Jaguars at San Francisco 49ers

-Let's give some Etienne credit.
+Let's give Etienne some credit.
 With that touchdown, it did push him over 11 fantasy points for the week, the third time this season he has accomplished the feat, something he only did on six occasions last season.

 Scoring could be an issue this week, considering the 49ers have allowed just one touchdown to opposing backs this season and are allowing just 16.38 fantasy points on a per-game basis to the position this season.
 Between a tough defense and sharing the backfield with a back who has yet to take a negative play, Etienne could be losing some touches this week.